 Sparrows:

-Mrs Mansfield (Sparrows Class teacher on Thursday mornings)
+Mrs Mansfield (Class teacher on Thursdays)

 Mrs Edney (Teaching Assistant)